akechsmith/portfolio/README.md

 ## Description

-This Django portfolio app is designed to showcase your projects, skills, and experiences in a professional manner.
-It provides a responsive and customizable interface to highlight your work effectively.
+This Django portfolio app is designed to showcase my projects, skills, and experiences in a professional manner.
+It provides a responsive and customizable interface to highlight my work effectively.

 ## Features